durrantlab/autogrow4/tutorial/tutorial.md

 ####    /autogrow4/accessory_scripts/make_lineage_figures.py:
     This script creates figures for all ligands which parented a given ligand.

-    All compounds for the entire AutoGrow run will be compiled into a dictionary which is used to search when tracing lineages.
+    All compounds for the entire AutoGrow4 run will be compiled into a dictionary which is used to search when tracing lineages.
 We pickle these dictionaries so that if this script is run multiple times these dictionaries do not need to be recreated.
 For this reason the 1st time running this script on a data set will take longer than future runs.
 A pre-run option will compile these data sets without generating figures.

     --output_dir str (-o): Required
         Path to folder to output files. will be created if does not exist --input_dir str (-i): Required
-        Path to input folder containing the AutoGrow run.
+        Path to input folder containing the AutoGrow4 run.
 This should be the top folder which contains the vars.json file.
     --mol_name str: Required unless prerun
         This is the name of the molecule whose lineage will be traced back.
 If not provided or None, the script will simply compile the necessary dictions/picklefiles and then terminate.
-These pickle files are stored in the input folder containing the vars.json file from the AutoGrow run.
+These pickle files are stored in the input folder containing the vars.json file from the AutoGrow4 run.
             Example mol_name:
                 Gen_5_Cross_203131 or Gen_4_Mutant_7_802531
                 Can also be provided as full-name ie: